Memoir about living with a disability and facial difference

 Findlay is a clear and frank writer whose book combines her personal experience, the stories of her friends and fellow activists and her significant knowledge of disability activism.
 I consider her courageous not for living her life (as so many people tell her), but for discussing deeply personal issues in such a public way and for building a platform to advocate for disabled people and raise awareness about the barriers that they experience throughout both Australia and the world.
 Some of the most powerful chapters in this book address the often well-meaning but ill-considered comments she constantly receives from people she meets and the diverse and sometimes diverging perspectives within the disability community.
 However, I think my favourite chapter was the chapter on fandom.
 Findlay’s experiences struggling to make friends throughout school, the difference to her life that getting a job at Kmart with a supportive manager and team made, and her discussion of how friendship as a skill we must learn and practice really stuck with me.

 Memoir is a genre that I believe is very important to ensuring diverse stories and perspectives are heard, that I read quite a lot of, but that ultimately I struggle with.
-One criticism that you may have made me make is that I often feel like the author hasn’t given enough information or detail.
+One criticism that you may have seen me make is that I often feel like the author hasn’t given enough information or detail.
 However, how much to share with the reader is a question of balance, and I think Findlay may have tipped a little far towards too much detail.
 One thing that I hadn’t realised until I googled something I was reading in the book is that Findlay has adapted many essays she has written in the past as chapters for her book (something that I understand a lot of writers do).
 This means that quite a few of the chapters are overlapping, and because Findlay’s writing has improved a lot since she first started blogging, there is a bit of a range in quality.
 I think it also meant that this book didn’t always have a clear thread or audience, and I felt that it would have benefited from some more robust editing.

 This is a very important book that highlights the impact that unsolicited comments have and the nuance and diversity within the disability activism space.
 Regardless of my own struggles with the genre, there is no doubt that memoir is critical to building empathy and this is a book that definitely builds empathy.